MartinSchott/ASKotec-Modules/KITS/Radio - DIY.md

 ## Assembly Notes

 This kit can be extended with Module M006 containing additional Radio DIY sets (4 recommended for training).

+Just follow the general assembly instructions in the [KITS README](README.md#general-assembly-instructions).